NullCGT/CrecelleHack/doc/variantfixes.md

 ## Resistance System
 - Intrinsic or Extrinsic resistance = 50% damage.
 - Intrinsic and Extrinsic resistance = Blocked.
+- Being wet causes most sources of fire damage to deal only a single point of damage.
+The liquid evaporates after protecting you once.
+- Being wet causes most sources of electricity to deal double damage, and prevents you from being immunee to shock.
+The liquid evaporates after one such instance of doubling damage.
 ## Traps
 - Dipping items in potions on the floor now has additional feedback.
 - Dipping amythest in floor booze turns it into floor fruit juice.